Virtualmaster/puppet-wordpress/README.md

 ### My comments:

-Ready to use with foreman
+Ready to use with foreman - application and database server separated!

 DONT FORGET PARAMETRS!!!

-parameters for application server
+foreman parameters for application server

         * wordpress_db_password (well as the database server)
         * wordpress_db_server (ip address or domain name of database server)

-parameters for database server
+foreman parameters for database server

         * wordpress_db_password (as well as the application server)
         * wordpress_app_ip (ip address of application server)